spgyip/redis-c-cluster/README.md

 # Example
   Lookup example/ for more examples.
+  There are some interesting test codes in test/, you can play with them too.
 ```cpp
 if( cluster->setup("127.0.0.1:7000, 127.0.0.1:7001", true)!=0 ) {
     std::cerr << "cluster setup fail" << std::endl;